praydog/uevr-docs/src/README.md

 ### Synchronized Sequential

 A form of AFR.
 Can fix many rendering bugs that are introduced with Native Stereo.
+Renders two frames **sequentially** in a **synchronized** fashion on the same engine tick.

 Fully synchronized eye rendering.
 Game world does not advance time between frames.